iota-wiki/tutorial-template/README.md

 # Documentation

 Add your tutorial documentation to the `template.md` file.
-Try to follow the provided layout by listening the tools (with version) you used, explainingy how to setup and run the application.
+Try to follow the provided layout by listening the tools (with version) you used, explaining how to setup and run the application.
 If you need more then one page you need to add the files to `sidebar.js`.

 # Gitpod